 Mixing the info from these sites gives you a good idea of the bet day to go to Disneyland to minimize the risk of crowds (and going bankrupt!).

 We very simply bought tickets the day before from the official Disneyland app.

 The process is quick and straightforward and while it does not give you discounts, I believe is the safest way to get one day tickets for non California residents.

-While for locals and multi day passes we found you could get good deals (for these, you do need the Disney experts!), what I was told by locals is that day passes are hardly ever discounted and also that you must beware of non Disney sellers and their scams.
+While for locals and multi day passes we found you could get good deals (for these, you do need the Disney experts!), what I was told is that you don’t usually get discount Disneyland tickets for a day visit and also that you must beware of non Disney sellers and their scams.

 So, for peace of mind, official Disney site it was for us!

 They Disneyland app: why you want it and how to use it

 When we went on the Disneyland site to get tickets we discovered the Disney app and quickly downloaded it.

 You simply download it on your phone, create an account (this is the only annoying part about it) and then you can use it for several things including: